kognifai/Galore/README.md

 -   The services are accessible by end user applications and other services through REST APIs, Signal R and as WCF services.

--   Client libraries (C\# and javascript/typescript).
-These can be leveraged
+-   Client libraries (C\# and javascript/typescript) can be leveraged

 -   General tools for configuring the system